 Get control over your data and ads with this Adblock Chrome extension.
 This Adblock ensures that you’re able to browse faster because the trackers in ads will be taken care of.

 Like Ublock Origin and Mercury reader, Ghostery reduces clutter such as a pop-up or malware while browsing to minimize your frustration.

 This Adblock lets you decide if you want to block trackers in ads on any websites or whitelist them.
 It’s totally up to you.
 Your browsing will also be anonymous to help with any privacy concerns.

 20. Win The Day

-You can also monitor and check off your daily activities to form better habits–such as working out, writing, or practicing a new programming language.
+You can also monitor and check off your daily activities to form better habits–such as working out, writing, or practicing a new language.

-Noisli has rocketed in popularity due to a very promising premise: create background noise that you want to hear (not determined by the random coffee shop!)
+The Noisli plugin has rocketed in popularity due to a very promising premise: create background noise that you want to hear (not determined by the random coffee shop!)
 It has different noises combinations for reading, writing, focusing or energetic sounds.

 Couple that with a productivity timer and you have the perfect sounds to accompany your day.

 The best Chrome extensions for productivity will help you chart a course to be more successful in your projects, work and browsing experience.